 It's rare to see such a star look so bewildered.
 This is the power of childhood admiration: this is what's so brilliant about idolising someone.
 No matter Messi's bewildering achievements in comparison to Aimar's, he still probably goes to bed under a Pablo Aimar quilt cover.

-Sometimes things work out great, but other times sportsmen have come face to face with their childhood heroes and realised that, actually, this person is a bit of a shit.
+Sometimes things works out great, but other times sportsman have come face to face with their childhood hero and realises that, actually, this person is a bit of a shit.
 Or maybe the idol discovers you're a shit.
 This happens.

 Two footballers from Argentina (why always them?) have recently been embroiled in a love triangle that feels straight from the script of Sky One's much-missed football drama Dream Team.
 Mauro Icardi, the now Inter Milan striker, once went to bed with Maxi Lopez's face plastered all over his bedroom walls.
 Now he goes to bed with Maxi Lopez's ex-wife, the actress Wanda Nara.
 It's a long story – one filled with the usual footballing mixture of intrigue, heartbreak and good-old-fashioned adultery.